 We see the statistical results not as a conclusion, but as a starting point for discussion and further analysis of opportunities for preventive action.

-When we analyze our data, we look for countries in four rough categories: (1) Highest–Risk, (2) Surprises, (3) Increasing Risk, and (4) Consistently High-Risk.
+When we analyze our data, we look for countries in four rough categories: (1) Highest–Risk, (2) Unexpected Results, (3) Increasing Risk, and (4) Consistently High-Risk.
 For each category, we explore key questions to gain a fuller understanding of the risks, adequacy of policy response, and to identify additional useful lines of inquiry.
 We recommend others using these data approach it in a similar manner, as outlined below.

 As with virtually any country ranking, we begin by looking at countries at the very top.